 The list of spare parts supplied with the given equipment is included in the set of technical documentation.

-A-C Electric Equipment of Ship's Deck Machinery
+AC Electric Equipment of Ship's Deck Machinery

 Modern electric equipment of ship's deck machinery comprises electric motors and electric apparatuses of specially developed series and individual designs.